 Departure Times Daily at 7.45 AM.

-Pickup Locations This is door to door tour-transfer so we pick you up at your address.
+Pickup Locations This is door-to-door tour-transfer, so we pick you up at your address.

 Activity Note: This is a full-day tour covering the most beautiful and scenic parts of East Bosnia and West Serbia.
-You will have a chance to experience a boat ride on mesmerizing Drina River and ride in the famous Šargan eight train.
+You will have a chance to experience a boat ride on the mesmerizing Drina River and ride in the famous Šargan eight train.
 This tour is adapted to all ages and is not physically demanding.

-After departing Sarajevo in the morning at 7.45 AM, we’ll take approx. 45min ride to reach Rogatica and the first stop of the day, Borak Stećci necropolis near the Burati village.
+After departing Sarajevo in the morning at 7.45 AM, we’ll take approx. 45-minute ride to reach Rogatica and the first stop of the day, Borak Stećci necropolis near the Burati village.
 This hidden gem deep in the misty forests of East Bosnia was recently inscribed as UNESCO World Heritage.
 We will discover the unique history of the Medieval Bosnian Kingdom and figure out why these blocks of limestone are scattered all around Bosnia and Herzegovina.
 The cemetery is hidden in the forest, so a bit of hiking is required to find them.
 Read more about the Stećci phenomenon in a BBC article.

 Later, we ride for one more hour through mountain parts of Bosnia before we meet up with the turquoise Drina river canyon and arrive at Višegrad.